jonthorell/synth-nu-vinyl-store/README.md

 15. The Add-staff link to menu did not work properly.
 Removed check if user is superuser.
 Superfluos since it is only the group membership that is important
 16. The new image field in profile model introduced an error in profile-view.
 Fixed by altering the form.
 17. Update in bag template should take current stock into consideration.
 Shouldn't be possible to add you want to buy 7 items if only 2 are in stock.
 Now prevented by some if-statements.
-18. Stripe input box is not rendered??
+18. Stripe input box was not rendered.
 Silly mistake with an underscore in the block where it was supposed to go.
 19. Profile view showed an generic "server error" if you were not logged in.
 Fixed by wrapping it in a decorator so the error is more meaningful
 20. When viewing bag-contents and one product does not contain an image, the site crashes with "The 'image' attribute has no file associated with it".
 The if-statement to check whether the product has an associated image was wrong.
 21. The "Shop some more" text in the button should not be underlined.
 Fixed.
 It was missing a class.
-22. The "sort by" needs to be styled to be more inline with the rest of the site.
+22. The "sort by" was not styled enough to be more inline with the rest of the site.
 Fixed by applying the right classes.
 23. The image field in the profile model is not being updated when a user tries to upload an image.
 The post method missed request.FILES, fixed.
 24. The add product, edit product, add genre, and add news item only used the left column.
 Fixed by aligning the divs and their classes properly
 25. Not necessarily a big bug but an annoyance.
 When viewing a past order, it still said thank you in the header which is not really appropriate.
 Fixed by adding a if-statement to check if the user comes from the profile or not
 26. Accidentally used static instead of MEDIA_URL to access default avatar images in menu.
 Fixed
 27. The ordernumber in the toast when successfully bought something flowed out of the toast on smaller devices such as mobile phones."Fixed" by removing that from the toast.
 The information is present in the page below anyway.
-28. Toasts are kinda cramped on mobile.
+28. Toasts were kinda cramped on mobile.
 Rewrote how big they are to rectify that.
 29. Text sometimes spilled out of the button on smaller resolutions.
 First noticed on the newsletter subscription form.
-Fixed by adding a no-overflow class that sets the property to hidden.
-Will be added to remaining buttons as well.
+Fixed by adding a no-overflow class that sets the property to hidden as well as a surrounding div that adjusts for screen resolution.
 30. The buttons on top of the all products view got a strange layout on lower resolutions.
 Fixed by adding so they are stacked on those resolutions.
 A bit of a tradeof when that happens so there is no wasted screen real estate on larger resolutions.
 Settled for d-md as the breaking point, and added some extra margin to the buttons as well for when the buttons are not stacked.
 Should be added elsewhere there are buttons present as well.
 31. Email confirmations were not sent upon completed purchase.
 Something was wrong in webhook_handler.py, although not quite sure which one of my changes did the trick.
 It does work now however.
 32. Webhooks did not work completely.
 Money was drawn, but order not processed all the way (i.e. not added to db).
 Same thing as 31, not sure which change made it work.
 It works.
 33. Search field yielded strange results.
 Turns out I had accidently made it search on name instead of friendly name, which means that a search for depeche (for example) as artist did not work since the name is shorthand.
 Fixed.
+34. Right column on product_details is "cut off" on mobile.
+Fixed by essentially re-writing the entire template, it was overly complex with both columns and tables.

 # Bugs encountered but not fixed

 1. Some app-specific css/js-files refuses to work from the app's static/css folder.
 Workaround: keep css-files in the global static/css folder
 2. The rating field on add/edit product should be limited between the values 1 to 5.
 Not fixed due to time restrains.
 Noticed it too late.
 However, it is not a big issue since the display only shows a max of 5 stars anyway.
 The rating is not entirely truthful though
-3. Right column on product_details is "cut off" on mobile.
-4. Whenever a genre is added, the view to products becomes wrong.
+3. Whenever a genre is added, the view to products becomes wrong.
 The reason is I am using a ?genre= construct to show the shortcut buttons from many links.
 Need to find a way to make that more generic and work regardless of what genres are present in the db

 # To Do